Translated by Shivanath

-In the long period of Sobti’s mother’s illness, she referred to Sobti as ‘Ai Ladki’ (hey, girl or listen girl ) as if creating a distance with the living before dying.
+During the long period of Sobti’s mother’s illness, she referred to Sobti as ‘Ai Ladki’ (hey, girl or listen, girl) as if creating a distance from the living before dying.

 Sobti, to divert her mind post her mother’s death, wrote Ai Ladki (translated to Listen Girl ; a conversation between two diametrically opposite women from two different generations, one entrenched in her home affairs and another a completely independent individual outside the family fold.
 It was first published in 1991.

 Listen Girl opens with Ammi rebuking her daughter for keeping the room dark only to learn later that every single light is on.